Waterlines: Instructions for Authors

 Articles should be between 2000 and 6000 words in length: articles covering specific projects and field-based experience may be shorter (2–3000 words), whereas more analytical, research-based papers, or overviews are often longer (5–6000 words).

-The editor welcomes authors sending in 100–150 word outlines of their proposed article for discussion and guidance prior to writing the full article.
+The Managing Editor welcomes authors sending in 100–250 word outlines of their proposed article for discussion and guidance prior to writing the full article.

 References and footnotes

 Waterlines does not have footnotes.
 Material of this type should either be incorporated into the text (possibly in brackets) or omitted.

 References should be given in the Harvard style e.g. (Smith, 2001) in the text, together with, in a list at the end: